longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

 is not compulsory.

 Data fields are typically stored as 2-D arrays, with dimnesions **(time,range)**.
-This is typical for NCAS radars where each ray has the same number of gates.
+This is typical for current NCAS radars where each ray has the same number of gates.
 CfRadial does allow for the more general case where rays have a variable number of gates.
 For details see the CfRadial documentation.